 The Ballet's deferred compensation and postretirement benefit obligation arises from an individual contract with provisions for postretirement health benefits and salary continuance.
 In determining the fair value of the salary continuance, the Ballet considers the present value of expected future cash commitments.
-In determining the fair value of the postretirement health benefits, the Ballet considers the Pri-2012 Combined Healthy Mortality Table projected generationally with Scale MP-2021, makes assumptions about future increases in health care premiums, and employs a discount rate based on the FTSE Russell Pension
+In determining the fair value of the postretirement health benefits, the Ballet considers the Pri-2012 White Collar mortality table projected generationally with 2024 Adjusted Scale MP-2021, makes assumptions about future increases in health care premiums, and employs a discount rate based on the FTSE Russell Pension Liability Index Interest rate yield curve.
+Due to uncertainties inherent in the estimation process, it is possible that future events in either the near or long term could materially affect the amounts reported in the consolidated statement of financial position.

-June 30, 2023 (With summarized financial information as of June 30, 2022) (In thousands of dollars)
+June 30, 2024 (With summarized financial information as of June 30, 2023) (In thousands of dollars)